voxradar/m3inference/README.md

 If the URL of this repository changes, replace `https://github.com/thanhan910/m3inference.git` with the new URL.

 ## Changes compared to the orignial package
-- Replaced `pycld2` with another language detector model, specifically `lingua` by Peter M. Stahl.
+- Replaced `pycld2` with another language detector model.
-    - See [https://github.com/pemistahl/lingua-py](https://github.com/pemistahl/lingua-py) for information on the `lingua` package.
     - I tried to install `m3inference` on Windows and I could not complete it because I could not install `pycld2`.
-So I replaced `pycld2` with `lingua`.
+    - So I used `googletrans` instead.
+However some versions of `googletrans` do not work.
+The version that I used is `googletrans==3.1.0a0`.
+    - Another option is `lingua` by Peter M. Stahl.
+See [https://github.com/pemistahl/lingua-py](https://github.com/pemistahl/lingua-py) for information on the `lingua` package and other language detector models that you can use.
     - The only use of `pycld2` is in the `get_lang` function in `utils.py`.
+    - Initially I used `lingua` but I found that it is not as fast as `googletrans`.
+So I switched to `googletrans`.

 - Added a flag to skip downloading images.
     - Downloading images might be time consuming, so I added a flag called `download_img` to skip downloading the profile images if necessary.